kubernetes/kops/docs/getting_started/aws.md

 aws s3api put-bucket-versioning --bucket prefix-example-com-state-store  --versioning-configuration Status=Enabled
 ```

-Information regarding cluster state store location must be set when using `kops` cli see [state store](../state.md) for further information.
+Information regarding cluster state store location must be set when using `kops` cli.
+See [state store](../state.md) for further information.

 ### Using S3 default bucket encryption

-kops supports [default bucket encryption](https://aws.amazon.com/de/blogs/aws/new-amazon-s3-encryption-security-features/) to encrypt the kops state in an S3 bucket.
-In this way, whatever default server side encryption is set for your bucket, it will be used for the kops state, too.
-You may want to use this AWS feature e.g. for easily encrypting every written object by default or when for compliance reasons you need to use specific encryption keys (KMS, CMK).
+`kops` supports [default bucket encryption](https://aws.amazon.com/de/blogs/aws/new-amazon-s3-encryption-security-features/) to encrypt its state in an S3 bucket.
+This way, the default server side encryption set for your bucket will be used for the kops state too.
+You may want to use this AWS feature , e.g., for easily encrypting every written object by default or when you need to use specific encryption keys (KMS, CMK), for compliance reasons.

 If your S3 bucket has a default encryption set up, kops will use it: